enkidevs/curriculum/mongodb/intro/create-and-read-documents/create-document.md

 ---
 ## Practice

-Command used to add a single document: ???
+Method used to add a single document: ???

-Command used to add multiple documents: ???
+Method used to add multiple documents: ???

 * `insertOne()`
 * `insertMany()`